-Contract Details

-This variation is between: [delete as applicable: CCS / Buyer] ("CCS" "the Buyer")

-And

-[insert name of Supplier] ("the Supplier")

-Contract name: [insert name of contract to be changed] ("the Contract")

-Contract reference number: [insert contract reference number]

-Details of Proposed Variation

-Variation initiated by: [delete as applicable: CCS/Buyer/Supplier]

-Variation number: [insert variation number]

-Date variation is raised: [insert date]

-Proposed variation

-Reason for the variation: [insert reason]

-An Impact Assessment shall be provided within: [insert number] days

-Impact of Variation

-Likely impact of the proposed variation: [Supplier to insert assessment of impact]

-Outcome of Variation

-Contract variation: This Contract detailed above is varied as follows:

-[CCS/Buyer to insert original Clauses or Paragraphs be varied and the changed clause]

-Financial variation: Original Contract Value: £ [insert amount]

-Additional cost due to variation: £ [insert amount]

-New Contract value: £ [insert amount]
+Contract Details This variation is between: [delete as applicable: CCS / Buy And /er] ("CCS" "the Buyer") [insert name of Supplier] ("the S Supplier") Contract name: [insert name of contract to be ch nanged] ("the Contract") Contract reference number: [insert contract reference number er] Details of Proposed Variation Variation initiated by: [delete as applicable: CCS/Buye r/Supplier] Variation number: [insert variation number] Date variation is raised: [insert date] Proposed variation Reason for the variation: [insert reason] An Impact Assessment shall be provided within: [insert number] days Impact of Variation Likely impact of the proposed variation: [Supplier to insert assessment of impact] Outcome of Variation Contract variation: This Contract detailed above is v aried as follows: [CCS/Buyer to insert on the change of the cha riginal Clauses or Paragraphs to ed clause] Financial variation: Original Contract Value: £ [insert amount] Additional cost due to variation: £ [insert amount] New Contract value: £ [insert amount]

-- 1. This Variation must be agreed and signed by both Parties to the Contract and shall only be effective from the date it is signed by [delete as applicable: CCS / Buyer] - 2.
-Words and expressions in this Variation shall have the meanings given to them in the Contract. - 3.
+1. This Variation must be agreed and signed by both Parties to the Contract and shall only be effective from the date it is signed by [delete as applicable: CCS / Buyer]

+- 2. Words and expressions in this Variation shall have the meanings given to them in the Contract. - 3.
 The Contract, including any previous Variations, shall remain effective and unaltered except as amended by this Variation.

-Signed by an authorise Signature d signatory for and on behalf of the [delete as applicable: CCS / Buyer]
+Signed by an authorised signatory for and on behalf of the [delete as applicable: CCS / Buyer

+Signature

 Date

 Name (in Capitals)

 Address

-Signed by an authorise d signatory to sign for and on behalf of the Supplier
+Signed by an authorised signatory to sign for and on behalf of the Supplier

 Signature

 Date

 Name (in Capitals)

 Address